 The Company is not currently accruing interest on obligations due to prior officers as the creditors, amounts and terms are undefined.
 The statute of limitations of debts under Delaware law is six (6) years.

 NOTE 6 - NOTES PAYABLE

-On March 31, 2015 the following notes payable are outstanding.
-The notes bear a per annum interest rate set forth in the table below and are convertible into common shares:
+On March 31, 2017 the following notes payable are outstanding.
+The notes bear a per annum interest rate and are convertible into common shares: